CATEM1NAL/APyday-2/FAQ.md

   - **Improved Combined Tactical Vest:** 7.5s regen (ignores suppression).
 - **Tooth and Claw** isn't a fixed 1.5s armour regen on armour break - it's now half of your normal regen time, to a minimum of 1.5s.
 - Enemy health is locked at **Overkill** values on all difficulties, with a lower headshot/crit multiplier (same as vanilla Normal/Hard).

+## The mod is too hard!
+Go to `Options > Mod Options > Criminal Dawn` and you can change the difficulty cap.
+The difficulty increases towards the cap as you progress through a run and receive items.

+## I don't like the mutators.
+Go to `Options > Mod Options > Criminal Dawn` and you can change the mutator mode.
+There are four options:
+- **Off:** No random mutators will generate.
+Friendly Fire (Hard+) and Winters' Shields (Death Wish+) will still be enabled.
+- **On:** Number of mutators will scale with heist number (1 mutator for first heist, 2 for second heist, etc).
+- **On + Scaling (default):** Number of mutators will also scale with items received in the same way as difficulty.
+- **Inverted Scaling:** Number of mutators will start maxed out (based on difficulty setting), but decrease as you receive items.

 ## I keep getting [heist] and it sucks.
 Go to `Options > Mod Options > Criminal Dawn` and you can disable any heist in the game.